Hardi (artist): Creativity

 Later he became an adherent of expressionism.
 There are numerous portrait works made by the artist (for example, the portrait of Raden Saleh or the president Joko Widodo) and paintings on mythological subjects.

-He is also a master of making krises.
+Hardi was also a master of making krises.

-He held 16 personal exhibitions in different countries.
-Since 2009, he is an active member of the working committee of the Congress of Culture of Indonesia.
-The artist's paintings are kept in the museums of Jakarta and Bali, in private collections.
-June 17–26, 2011 in Jakarta there was held his personal retrospective exhibition "Art and Politics" in connection with the 60th anniversary of the artist.
+Hardi held 16 personal exhibitions in different countries.
+Beginning in 2009, he was an active member of the working committee of the Congress of Culture of Indonesia.
+The artist's paintings are kept in the museums of Jakarta and Bali, and in private collections.
+On 17–26 June 2011 in Jakarta there was held his personal retrospective exhibition "Art and Politics" in connection with the artist's 60th birthday.

 The artist's works are of acute social character.

 Some of his works served as the basis for the cover designs of several books published in Russia.